haq/ample/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg) ](LICENSE)

 # Ample
-A basic annotation based command system for Bukkit/Spigot.
+A basic annotation based command system for Spigot.
 You do need to declare the commands in plugin.yml as it will register the commands for you.

 ## Todo
 * Subcommands